Massipssa/Docs/bgd/hdfs.md

 	- If any block doesn't satisfy the nombre of replica, Name node will replicate

 * **EditLog**
-	- Any action in FS is stored in edit log (delete file, change file replica number, ...)
+	- Any action in FS is stored in edit log (delete a file, change file replica number, ...)

 * **FsImage:** it stores
 	- All FS namespace
 	- Mapping of blocks to files
 	- FS properties

-* **Checkpoint:**
+- **Checkpoint:**
-	- Are occured
+	- Are occurred
-		* After certain time periode (**dfs.namenode.checkpoint.period**)
+		* After certain time period (**dfs.namenode.checkpoint.period**)
-		* Give number of tansactions on FS have accumulated (**dfs.namenode.checkpoint.txns**)
+		* Give number of the transactions on FS have accumulated (**dfs.namenode.checkpoint.txns**)

+- **Checksum**
+	- When data is written or read
+	- The datanodes are responsible for verifying the data they receive before storing the data and its checksum
+	- HDFS run DataBlockScanner (n a background thread that periodically verifies all the blocks stored on the datanode) This is to guard against corruption due to **bit rot** in the physical storage media

-* **Re-replication:** it may occurs when
+- **Re-replication:** it may occur when
 	- Datanode become unavailable
 	- Replica is corrupted
 	- Datanode hard disk fail
 	- Replication factor is decreased

-* **Trash**
+- **Trash**
 	- When files are deleted they are moved to ```/user/<username>/.Trash```
 	- How to configure it **???**

-* **Backup and checkpoint nodes**
+- **Backup and checkpoint nodes**
 	- dfs.namenode.backup.address
 	- dfs.namenode.backup.http-address

 ## HA
-- Solve SPOF
+- Solve Single Point Of Failure (SPOF)
 - Two or more Namenodes
 	- Active
 	- StandBy
-- To keep the state of the cluster synchronized, Namenodes use separate group of deamons called **JournalNodes** to read all edit logs from active Namenode
+- To keep the state of the cluster synchronized, Namenodes use separate group of daemons called **JournalNodes** to read all edit logs from active Namenode
 - To set HA add options in **hdfs-site.xml**
+- The number of JournalNodes must be at least 3
 - Minimum number of HA nodes is 2.
-Its suggested to not exceed 5 - with a recommended 3 NameNodes - due to communication overheads
+It's suggested to not exceed 5 - with a recommended 3 NameNodes - due to communication overheads

 ## HDFS Federation
 - Uses multiple Namenodes/namespaces
-- Namenodes are independantes and don't need coordination
+- Namenodes are independents and don't need coordination
 - Datanodes are used as common storage for blocks by all Namenodes

 ## Common problems
-- Massive amount of small files in hdfs => More pressure on Namenode => Slow latency
+- A massive amount of small files in hdfs => More pressure on Namenode => Slow latency
+- Split brain scenario
 - Hadoop and parquet don't support updates